Cordo-van-Saviour/dapp-workshop/README.md

 # dapp-workshop
-Repository for dApp workshop in agreement with MPVW
+Repository for dApp workshop in agreement with MVPW

 ## Prerequisites